learn-co-curriculum/uci-mod-3-refactoring-with-the-master-lab/README.md

 href="https://curriculum-content.s3.amazonaws.com/pfwtfp/pfwtp-refactoring-with-the-master-lab/7-annotated.pdf" target="_blank">Seventh Sample Annotated</a>

-Human beings developed a sense for symmetry and balance so that we could judge health of other humans.
+Human beings developed a sense for symmetry and balance so that we could judge the health of other humans.
 This powerful sense can also help us keep code beautiful.
 This encounter suggests that if you do something in one way for _yin_, you should do the same thing, but slightly reversed for _yang_.